williamtome/williamtome/README.md

 <h1 align="center">Hi 👋, I'm William Tomé</h1>
-<h3 align="center">A fullstack developer loved for tech languages and frameworks</h3>
+<h3 align="center">A back-end developer loved for solve problems.</h3>

-- 🔭 I’m currently working on **GroupIT - a startup that developed projects to many types of business.**
+- 🔭 I’m currently working on **Yampi - a company that manager payment gateway serrvices of the e-commerces.**
 - 📫 How to reach me **william.tomenh@gmail.com**

 ### Tech Skills